Master of Media in Journalism & Communication

 - understand underlying principles of media production, not just a "how to" program

-- the opportunity to take courses in:
+- the opportunity to take courses in such fields as:

 - data mining

 - political affairs